swcarpentry/training-course/_submissions/round-12/4/2015-04-10-fran-navarro.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/98H0mZw9uUU" frameborder="0" allowfullscreen></iframe>

-As you will notice, I’m not used to explain these kind of exercises in English since I am Spanish ^^ Perhaps I should have reduced the content due to my lack of fluency, but preparing and recording this example help me a lot to really understand these defensive programming techniques.
+As you will notice, I'm not used to explain these kind of exercises in English since I am Spanish ^^ Perhaps I should have reduced the content due to my lack of fluency, but preparing and recording this example help me a lot to really understand these defensive programming techniques.

 I used screencast-o-matic.com and the IPython notebook with Anaconda and Python 3.